 The Major Heart Disease Risk Factors Can Be Found With a Simple Blood Test

-The first indicator is high cholesterol, specifically the LDL variety, which can clog your arteries and lead to a heart event.
+The first indicator is high cholesterol, specifically the LDL variety, which can clog your arteries and lead to a heart attack.
 Interestingly, only 20% of your body’s cholesterol comes from your diet…the other 80% is manufactured by your liver.
 So even if you follow a low cholesterol diet, you might still have high LDL, which is why you need to have your levels checked regularly.

 You can read more about cholesterol and its effect on your heart here.